Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

    :scale: 25 %
    :alt: map to buried treasure

    The exploratory analysis, parameter estimation, uncertainty analysis, and MBDoE are combined into an iterative framework to select, refine, and calibrate science-based mathematical models with quantified uncertainty.

-Pyomo.DOE provides the exploratory anlaysis and MBDoE given one Pyomo model, a set of parameter nominal values, the allowable design spaces for design variables, and the assumed observation error model.
-The exploratory analysis checks if this model parameters can be inferred from the postulated measurements or preliminary data.
-MBDoE generates new experiments for collecting more data.
 The goal of this workflow is to achieve a confident parameter estimation.

+Pyomo.DOE provides the exploratory anlaysis and MBDoE capabilities to the Pyomo ecosystem.
+The user provides one Pyomo model, a set of parameter nominal values, the allowable design spaces for design variables, and the assumed observation error model.
+During exploratory analysis, Pyomo.DOE checks if this model parameters can be inferred from the postulated measurements or preliminary data.
+MBDoE then recommends optimized experimental conditions for collecting more data.
 Parameter estimation packages such as **Parmest** can perform parameter estimation using the available data to infer values for parameters, and facilitate an uncertainty analysis to approximate the parameter covariance matrix.
 If the parameter uncertainties are sufficiently small, the workflow terminates and returns the final model with quantified parametric uncertainty.
-If not, MBDoE is performed to generate new experiments and new data.
+If not, MBDoE is performed to recommend new experiments to generate new data.

 Below is an overview of the type of optimization models Pyomo.DOE can accomodate:

 * Pyomo.DOE is suitable for optimization models of **continuous** variables
 * Pyomo.DOE can handle **equality constraints** defining state variables
-* Pyomo.DOE allows for (Partial) Differential-Algebraic Equations (DAE) models which can be discretized and solved by Pyomo.DAE, and also just algebraic models
+* Pyomo.DOE allows for (Partial) Differential-Algebraic Equations (PDAE) models which can be discretized and solved by Pyomo.DAE
+* Pyomo.DOE also supports only algebraic models

 The general form of a DAE problem that can be passed into Pyomo.DOE is shown below: